• Skip to primary navigation

 What is pumpkin pie spice?

-If you don't have a container of pumpkin pie spice on hand, you can easily make your own by combining ¾ teaspoon cinnamon, ⅛ teaspoon nutmeg, ⅛ teaspoon ginger, pinch of allspice and pinch of cloves.
+Pumpkin pie spice is a combination of warm spices.
+If you don't have any on hand, you can easily make homemade pumpkin pie spice by combining ¾ teaspoon cinnamon, ⅛ teaspoon nutmeg, ⅛ teaspoon ginger, a pinch of allspice and a pine of cloves.

 A stack of gluten free pancakes on a white plate.

-Treat yourself to a big fluffy stack of these fall flavored pumpkin pancakes with pecans.
+Treat yourself to a big fluffy stack of these gluten free pumpkin pancakes with pecans.
+Every bite is filled with warm spices that will remind you of fall.

 Author: Tiffany